typo3-themes/theme_bootstrap4/Resources/Public/Contrib/Bootstrap/docs/components/modal.md

 {% callout warning %}
 #### Mobile device caveats

 There are some caveats regarding using modals on mobile devices.
-[See our browser support docs](../getting-started/#support-fixed-position-keyboards) for details.
+[See our browser support docs]({{ site.baseurl }}/getting-started/browsers-devices/#modals-navbars-and-virtual-keyboards) for details.
 {% endcallout %}

 ### Static example

-A rendered modal with header, body, and set of actions in the footer.</p>
+A rendered modal with header, body, and set of actions in the footer.

 <div class="bd-example bd-example-modal">
   <div class="modal">